solidi/writing/53-10-self-care-tips-for-a-great-vacation.md

 Occasionally, stepping away from what I own is a challenge.
 By checking in periodically, my pattern had caused stressful vacations, a regular occurrence [until I burned out](https://medium.com/@solidi/my-goal-is-to-ship-c772f63c278d).
 After breaking down, I said no to my illicit behaviors.

 ## Self-Care Tips for a Better Vacation
-Assuming relations with the manager are great, and [project management](https://dev.to/solidi/what-is-a-project-manager-anyway-fbb) applies schedule adjustments to meet goals, practicing self-constraint begins with a list of reasonable guidelines.
+Assuming relations with the manager are great, and [project management](https://dev.to/solidi/what-is-a-project-manager-anyway-fbb) applies resource adjustments to meet goals, practicing self-constraint begins with a list of reasonable guidelines.
 What are my patterns of self-care?

 **1. Pressing pause on meetings** - committing to meetings during a break, especially in the middle, is a recipe for a ruined holiday.
 The worst is to acquire information during the meeting that is a time-sensitive action item.
 It's best to leave the sessions until I return.

 **2. Setting away messages** - to signal clear intentions, I set an away message, decline meetings in the vacation path, and place an out-of-office block on the calendar.
 If an appointment is necessary, I'd know by the owner's response to my declined invite.
 We will reschedule when I return.

-**3. Emails and Slack can wait** - [responding to a message](https://medium.com/@solidi/reply-all-considered-harmful-f895beb5eabc) can interrupt vacation.
+**3. Emails and Slack can wait** - [responding to a message](https://medium.com/@solidi/reply-all-considered-harmful-f895beb5eabc) can interrupt my vacation.
 Checking for who sent a message has an exacting mechanism, as I may be called to action, which inflicts stress.

 **4. Reassign stories and tasks** - my assigned duties may be incomplete as I step away for vacation.
 Before leaving, I'll communicate expectations to those who await results, asking for a team reassignment or alternative closing strategy.
 To uphold my reputation, I'd like to leave with questions answered about unfinished work.